 Social media should not be used to bash anyone or anything.
 Even if it’s something bad you really want to share, try to keep what you post positive to avoid hurting anyone or starting an internet argument.
 If you really have the urge to do an angry post, try staying off social media until you calm down or talk it out with someone in person to get it off your chest.
 If you still want to post, try to strike a balance or come at the post from a different viewpoint.
 The interesting thing about posting something negative, especially about someone, is that the connection is impersonal on social media and so many people don’t think twice about what they say online.
 Don’t say things about someone you wouldn’t say directly to them (face-to-face).

 Many sites like Facebook, allow you to create fundraisers you’re able to share with your friends.
-These can vary between personal fundraisers, non-profit causes, to community cleanup.
+These can vary between personal fundraisers, to St. Jude, to Ocean Cleanup.
 You can use your media presence, whether it’s small or big, to bring attention to practically anything!
 Use this power for good.

 If you are having or know of an event happening, share it around!
 So many events are now promoted just through social media and with so many events, some could use your help.
 Is your library hosting a special story hour?
 Is there a spaghetti dinner in your town?
 Give a boost to your local farmer’s market dates.
 It could strengthen friendships, relationships, and even your community.
 People love being a part of stuff so invite them.